Engee documentation

 Out[0]:

-As expected, we see the effect of two disturbing influences.
+As we expected, we see the effect of two unifying influences.

 Conclusion

-The Engee physical modelling blocks allow the modelling of various mechanisms, and due to the graphical nature of these models, the user can spend less time composing equations, and more time on system analysis, requirements elicitation and designing a model environment for our development.
+The Engee physical modeling blocks allow you to model various mechanisms, and due to the graphical nature of these models, the user can spend less time composing equations, and more time on system analysis, requirements compilation, and model environment development for our development.